 Starting any business is hard.
-If you are thinking of starting a mechanic workshop there a few things you need to do to trade.
+If you are thinking of starting a mechanic workshop there a many things you need to consider.

-Workshop Mate has the complete guide on how to start a mechanic workshop.
+Workshop Mate has the complete guide on how to start a Automotive workshop.

 1. Business plan

-The first step required for a successful workshop is having a strategic business plan.
 If you fail to plan, you plan to fail.
-The business plan is the foundation and reference guide for what you want your workshop to achieve.
+A business plan is the foundation of what you want your workshop to achieve.

 Business plan outline:

-Executive Summary: This is an outline of your motivation and vision for your dealership.
+Executive Summary: This is an outline of your vision for the workshop.
 Why are you setting off on this journey?
-What market are you are trying to capture? and Where do you want to be?
-This is used as the motivator for your day-to-day operations.
+What market are you are trying to capture? and Where do you want to be in 5 years time?

-Opportunity: Describe what you aim to achieve such as automotive repairs or sales of parts.
+Opportunity: Describe what you aim to achieve.
 Detail what you will provide the customer and how to intend to do it.

 Market Analysis Summary: This is incredibly important.
-This is a summary of your intended target market, what the most common cars needing repair and how you will go about getting them into your workshop.
-This section will need to be re-evaluated every half year and or any significant change in market conditions.
+This is a summary of your intended target market.
+How will you go about getting customers into your workshop.
+This section will need to be re-evaluated frequently.

-Execution: A statement of how you are going to get your customers, is this through advertising?
-What will you require to achieve your vision?
+Execution: A statement on how you are going to acquire customers, is this through advertising?
+What will you need to achieve your vision?

 Company and management summary: An overview of your workshop.
 This should describe key members of your workshop and what you want them to achieve on a day-to-day basis.

 Financial Plan: The financial plan is crucial for the success of your workshop.
-This section includes sales forecast, profit, loss, cash flow statement and balance sheets.
+This section includes sales forecasts, profit, loss, cash flow statements and balance sheets.
 This would also include a brief description on why you have made the financial goals you have.

 2. ABN number